- Home

 If you’re pushed for time in the mornings, you might want to think about preparing your breakfast the night before – and if you have a sweet tooth, chia pudding might be for you.

-Because chia seeds are packed with protein, fibre, and health-boosting omega-3 fatty acids, they’re a great way to start your day – and they also contain plenty of essential minerals and antioxidants.
+Chia seeds are packed with protein, fibre, and health-boosting omega-3 fatty acids, so they can make a great way to start your day.
+They also contain plenty of essential minerals and antioxidants.

 Although chia puddings are a healthy choice, they’re surprisingly indulgent, incredibly simple to make, and taste delicious.
 All you have to do is mix chia seeds with your choice of milk, and after an hour or so the liquid will start to thicken and form a rich, creamy pudding.